During Stay-at-Home Orders, Running Outdoors Became a Popular Activity For Many

 Throughout the workday, emails pop up, so you stop what you’re doing, read the message and decide whether it’s urgent or if you can deal with it later.
 Eventually, you go back to what you were originally doing, but once another email comes in, you’re back to being distracted and losing your focus.

-Companies have tried to fix emails with tactics such as establishing no-email Fridays.
-But if we want to wrestle the email monster to the ground, we shouldn’t simply impose corporate rules.
-Consequently, I believe for a business to get emails under control, a more thorough plan of attack is needed, and there are seven steps that can help you achieve this:
+Companies have tried to fix email issues by establishing no-email Fridays, but to truly tackle the email monster, we shouldn’t just impose corporate rules.
+Instead, I believe that to get emails under control, you need a more thorough plan of attack, and seven steps can help you achieve this:

 1. Create an Initiative, and Name it

-Establish an initiative that’s aimed at reducing the number of emails your employees get distracted by each day.
+Establish an initiative to reduce the number of emails that distract your employees each day.
 However, don’t simply call your plan the “email reduction program” or “email training.”
 In my experience, titles like these lead to many people immediately telling you they don’t think it will happen or work.

 Instead, I recommend using a name such as “an email experiment” to suggest that the business is exploring what’s possible and is allowing and enabling employees to choose how involved they get and what they might achieve.